 - allows for intimacy and is linked to positive feelings

 - uses girls’ and women’s bodies as a marketing tool and a ratings grabber

 - is linked to depression, low-self-esteem and eating disorders

 The SPARK Summit was designed to engage girls as part of the solution rather than to protect them from the problem.
 A day of workshops and action spots gave girls the tools they needed to become activists, organizers, researchers, policy influencers, and media makers.

-Now that the Summit is behind us, SPARK is turning its attention to growing our coalition of local and national partner organizations, and to working directly with girls 13-22 to train them to be media activists and leaders in the fight against sexualization.
+Now that the Summit is behind us, SPARK has shifted our attention to working directly with girls (ages 13-22) to train them to be media activists and leaders in the fight against sexualization.
 We’re committed to building an intergenerational movement working together by supporting one another and coordinating our actions on-the-ground and online.